wpmetabox/docsv2/docs/tutorials/create-subscription-form-connect-to-mailchimp.md

 ![Customize the form with css](https://i.imgur.com/xz62Goe.png)

-## Step 5: Connect the subscription form to mailchimp
+## 5. Connecting the subscription form to mailchimp

 We’re going to integrate the subscription form to MailChimp to send the subscriber information submitted into the form to MailChimp.
 With this information, you can [use MailChimp to send email marketing campaigns](https://gretathemes.com/mailchimp-send-wordpress-blog-post-email/) to these subscribers easily.